thtrieu/essence/README.md

 ### essence

-An directed acyclic computational graph builder, built from scratch on `numpy` and `C`, with auto-differentiation and gradient unit testing.
+A directed acyclic computational graph builder, built from scratch on `numpy` and `C`, with auto-differentiation and gradient unit testing.

 Current working modules: fully connected, convolution, dropout, batch normalization, **LSTM, and Neural Turing Machine, copy task** (see code in four demos below).